mediachain/mediachain/rfc/mediachain-rfc-4.md

 efficiently synchronize their local state through peer-to-peer interactions.
-The overall consistency model of the database is eventual consistency, even if radically so: in the absence of new updates, all live peers will eventually converge to the same state with a finite number of messages.
+The overall consistency model of the database is eventual consistency, even if radically so: in the absence of new updates, all live peers in a namespace will eventually converge to the same state with a finite number of messages.

 ### Governance and Public Namespaces